 We have seen in Section~\ref{sect:comm_age} that the version age depends on update rates $\lambda_e$, $\lambda_s$, $\lambda_c$, and $\lambda$.
 In this section, we explore the effects of these rates on the age via numerical results.

 First, we take $\lambda_e =1$, $\lambda_{s} =1$, $\lambda_{c} =1$, $\lambda =1$, and $n=120$.
-We plot the version age of a node for the considered network models with respect to $k$.
-We see in Fig.~\ref{Fig:sim_results_all_v2}(a) that in the fully connected network, the version age decreases with $k$ and thus, the version age-optimal cluster size is $k^*=120$, i.e., all $n$ nodes are grouped in a single cluster.
-In the ring network model, the version age is minimized when $k^*=30$.
-In the disconnected network model, the version age is minimized when we have $k^*=10$ or $k^*=12$.
+We plot the version age of a node for the considered cluster models with respect to $k$.
+We see in Fig.~\ref{Fig:sim_results_all_v2}(a) that for the fully connected cluster model, the version age decreases with $k$ and thus, the version age-optimal cluster size is $k^*=120$, i.e., all $n$ nodes are grouped in a single cluster.
+In the ring cluster model, the version age is minimized when $k^*=30$.
+In the disconnected cluster model, the version age is minimized when we have $k^*=10$ or $k^*=12$.
 From these, we deduce that when the topology has less connectivity in a cluster, the optimal cluster size is smaller.
 Further, a topology with larger connectivity within a cluster achieves a lower version age.

 Second, we consider the same setting as in Fig.~\ref{Fig:sim_results_all_v2}(a) but take $\lambda_s =10$ in Fig.~\ref{Fig:sim_results_all_v2}(b).
 Here, the version age decreases with increasing $k$ at first due to increasing number of connections within a cluster and the increase in the update rate between the source and each cluster head (as the number of clusters decreases with increasing $k$).
-However, as $k$ continues to increase, the decrease in the update rate from the cluster head to the nodes starts to dominate and the version age increases for all network models.
-In Fig.~\ref{Fig:sim_results_all_v2}(b), we see that the optimal cluster size is $k^*=12$ in fully connected networks, $k^*=8$ in ring networks, $k^*=3$ and $k^*=4$ in disconnected networks.
+However, as $k$ continues to increase, the decrease in the update rate from the cluster head to the nodes starts to dominate and the version age increases for all cluster models.
+In Fig.~\ref{Fig:sim_results_all_v2}(b), we see that the optimal cluster size is $k^*=12$ in fully connected clusters, $k^*=8$ in ring clusters, $k^*=3$ and $k^*=4$ in disconnected clusters.

 Third, we increase the update rate of the cluster heads and take $\lambda_{c} =10$.
-We see in Fig.~\ref{Fig:sim_results_all_v2}(c) that the optimum value of $k$ increases compared to the second case when cluster heads have a larger update rate in all the network models.
-We find $k^*=20$ in fully connected networks, $k^*=15$ in ring networks, and $k^*=10$ or $k^*=12$ in disconnected networks.
+We see in Fig.~\ref{Fig:sim_results_all_v2}(c) that the optimum value of $k$ increases compared to the second case when cluster heads have a larger update rate in all the cluster models.
+We find $k^*=20$ in fully connected clusters, $k^*=15$ in ring clusters, and $k^*=10$ or $k^*=12$ in disconnected clusters.